 According to the announcement, Lansing’s book gives a historical account of the Nonpartisan League, a political movement active from 1915 to 1920 as a means of limiting corporate influence in politics in favor of an empowered citizenship.
 Lansing argues that the League’s success and collapse offer valuable lessons that are applicable to popular movements in modern politics.

 The event will take place on November 19 at the Montevideo Chippewa County Public Library.
-For more information, see the announcement on the Pioneer Public Television site.

 History Professor Bill Green spoke with WCCO-TV about why Minnesotans are quick to defend their state’s image.

 A recent Washington Post article identified Red Lake County, Minn., as the “absolute worst place to live in America,” and Minnesotans immediately sought to set the record straight.
 In the news station’s Good Question segment, Green explained that part of the reason why Minnesotans reacted strongly to the article is because of the major investment they make in ensuring that the state offers a favorable quality of life.

 “We work hard to have good government, we work hard to create a society that attempts to include everyone,” he said.
 “We work hard to invest resources into making this place look beautiful.”

 Watch “Good Question: Why Are Minnesotans So Proud Of Their State?” to learn more.

 The Pioneer Press featured “Degrees of Freedom,” a new book by Professor of History William “Bill” Green, shortly after its release from University of Minnesota Press.
 In the book, Green “draws a picture of black experience in a northern state and the nature of black discontent and action within a predominantly white society, revealing little-known historical characters among the black men and women who moved to Minnesota following passage of the 15th Amendment,” according to veteran journalist Mary Ann Grossmann.

 Visit the Pioneer Press website to learn more.